imp1sh/ansible_managemynetwork/roles/ansible_openwrtimagebuilder/README.md

 {.is-warning}

 ## Special roles
-There are some roles, e.g. *openwrt_restic* that need to run on a deployed system so they can function.
+There are some roles, e.g. *ansible_restic* that need to run on a deployed system so they can function.
 Always let Ansible run on the target device, after you deployed your firmware.